wibus-wee/raycast-unblock/README.md

 docker-compose up -d
 ```

-If you need to use .env file, please uncomment some lines in the `docker-compose.yml` file (They are commented out by default).
+If you need to use config.toml file, please uncomment some lines in the `docker-compose.yml` file (They are commented out by default).

 ### Download dist from actions